 The Internet of Things has quietly moved from buzzword to background reality.
-Connected devices now shape how customers interact with brands and how marketers gather data.
+Connected devices are no longer a novelty — they're fundamental infrastructure reshaping how businesses operate and how consumers interact with the world around them.

 From novelty to invisible infrastructure